mike-lischke/vscode-antlr4/doc/sentence-generation.md

 - **minLexerIterations** (number, default: 0): The minimum number of iterations in the lexer (default: 1 for `+`, 0 for `*`).
 Must be a positive integer (or 0) and must be smaller than `maxLexerIterations` (if that is given).
 If set to 0 then for `+` loops 1 is used, automatically.
 - **maxLexerIterations** (number, default: minLexerIterations + 10): The maximum number of iterations in the lexer.
 Must be a number > 0 and > than `minLexerIterations`.
 If that is not the case or the value is not specified then it is set to `minLexerIterations` + 10.
 - **maxRecursions** (number, default: 3): The maximum number of recursions (rules calling themselves directly or indirectly).
-- **ruleMappings** (object, default: none): A mapping of rule names to string literals, which should be used instead of running the generation for that rule.
+- **ruleMappings** (object, default: none): A mapping of rule names to string literals or array of strings, which should be used instead of running the generation for that rule.
 For more details see below.
 - **actionFile** (string, default: none): The name of a file which contains code to evaluate grammar actions and predicates.

 ### Loops